kenmaready/CppND-Capstone-Blasteroids/README.md

   - Scoring is 10 points for large asteroids, 20 for medium and 40 for small
   - You have three ships, once all three have been destroyed, game is over and you may play again.

-## Project Description
+## Code Organization
-  In this Capstone Project, we could choose our own C++ application or extend a Snake game example, following principles we've learned throughout the Nanodegree Program.
-The purpose of the project is to demonstrate our ability to independently create applications using a wide range of C++ features, including the following:
+The code is contained in one directory (`/src`).

+The `/src` directory includes a `main.cpp` file which is the entry point into the application and instantiates the `Game`, `Controller` and `Renderer` objects before calling the methods to begin running the game.

+The `/src` directory also includes header and .cpp files for each of the objects used in the game.
+The `Game`, `Controller` and `Renderer` classes provide the infrasctucture for running the game, monitoring the keyboard for user input and rendering the game to the display using SDL2.
+For the objects that appear within the game, I have added the `Polygon` class as a base class, and the `Asteroid`, `Ship` and `Shot` classes which are derived classes.
+There are also `Announcement` and `Explosion` classes in this directory which are not derived from Polygon but which are used in the game.

+Finally, the `/src` directory includes a `settings.h` file with many settings used in the game (centralized here in this file for ease of making changes to these settings), and a `utilities.h` file for purposes of utility functions not specifically attached to one class, but for use among different classes (currently it only contains a function for changing a number representing degrees in a circle into a number representating radians).

+In addition to these code files, there is a font file located in the `/assets` directory for the Sans font which is utilized by the game.

+The repository also provides a `CMakeLists.txt` file with the cmake instructions to build the make file, as well as a folder `/cmake` directory which is used by these instructions to locate and use the relevant parts of certain specialized libraries upon which the game relies (e.g., SDL2_gfx and SDL2_TTF).

 ### Examples in the Code of Rubric requirements:

 ### Loops, Functions, I/O
+  **Rubric Requirement: Functions and Control Structures**

   The primary example of a loop in this project (as in any game) is the game loop, which circulates through a controller check, an update of all objects and relevant variables of the Game object, and finally a render function to render the updated objects to the display.
-Additionally I have included loops within the Update and Render functions as the Game includes various vectors of (shared pointers to) game objects, for example the AsteroidVector which includes all currently active vectors, and the ShotVector which includes all shots.
+Additionally I have relied upon a variety of control stuctured (including for and while loops) within the Update and Render functions.

-  For example, game.cpp includes the following (beginning at line 99):
+  For example, game.cpp includes the following for loops (beginning at line 99) to iterate through the vectors of asteroids and shots in order to call each one's Update() method:

   ```
   // update asteroids